Uranium Energy Corp. (NYSEAMERICAN:UEC) Shares Sold by National Bank of Canada FI

 National Bank of Canada FI reduced its holdings in Uranium Energy Corp.
-(NYSEAMERICAN:UEC – Get Rating) by 36.8% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 6,932 shares of the basic materials company’s stock after selling 4,030 shares during the quarter.
-National Bank of Canada FI’s holdings in Uranium Energy were worth $27,000 at the end of the most recent quarter.
+(NYSEAMERICAN:UEC – Get Rating) by 36.8% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 6,932 shares of the basic materials company’s stock after selling 4,030 shares during the quarter.
+National Bank of Canada FI’s holdings in Uranium Energy were worth $27,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also modified their holdings of the company.
-Virtu Financial LLC purchased a new position in Uranium Energy during the second quarter worth $34,000.
+Several other institutional investors have also recently added to or reduced their stakes in UEC.
 J.W.
-Cole Advisors Inc. purchased a new position in Uranium Energy during the third quarter worth $35,000.
-KBC Group NV increased its position in Uranium Energy by 37.0% during the third quarter.
-KBC Group NV now owns 10,978 shares of the basic materials company’s stock worth $38,000 after buying an additional 2,967 shares in the last quarter.
-Stratos Wealth Partners LTD. purchased a new position in Uranium Energy during the third quarter worth $39,000.
-Finally, Western Wealth Management LLC acquired a new position in Uranium Energy in the third quarter valued at $47,000.
-40.37% of the stock is owned by institutional investors and hedge funds.
+Cole Advisors Inc. acquired a new stake in Uranium Energy during the third quarter worth about $35,000.
+Raymond James Financial Services Advisors Inc. acquired a new stake in Uranium Energy during the first quarter worth about $47,000.
+Virtu Financial LLC acquired a new stake in Uranium Energy during the second quarter worth about $34,000.
+KBC Group NV increased its stake in Uranium Energy by 37.0% during the third quarter.
+KBC Group NV now owns 10,978 shares of the basic materials company’s stock worth $38,000 after acquiring an additional 2,967 shares during the last quarter.
+Finally, Stratos Wealth Partners LTD. acquired a new stake in Uranium Energy during the third quarter worth about $39,000.
+40.37% of the stock is currently owned by institutional investors and hedge funds.

 Uranium Energy Stock Up 0.7 %